Jacob-MacMillan-Software/jacob-macmillan-software.github.io/_posts/2024-03-28-chess-engine.md

 This is just a binary number that I wrote out in a fancy way.
 It's `18446462598732906495` in decimal.

 A `1` means that there is something there, and a `0` means that there is not.
-This on it's own isn't very useful, except to know which squares have pieces and which don't, so instead of just one bitboard, we use at least 8.
+This on it's own isn't very useful, except to know which squares have pieces and which don't.
+So instead of just one bitboard, we use at least 8.
 One for each of pawn, knight, bishop, rook, queen, and king, and then two more to denote the colour of that piece.

-As you can see, these bitboards are effectively just arrays of bits.
+As you can see, these bitboards are effectively just lists of bits.
 However, even though you need more of them, you only need to store 8 numbers, instead of 64 strings, so much smaller.
 You can also get information through bitwise operations on the bitboards, which is very useful.

 You should note that this works perfectly, because a chessboard has 64 squares, which is the same number of bits that an integer uses in Python, and in general on 64 bit systems.